 /*+ FULL ( [ @queryblock ] tablespec ) */

-In the following query example, even though there is an index on the last_name column, the query will perform a primary key scan on the employees table.
-The table employees is referenced by the alias e in the FROM clause, so the hint refers to the alias rather than the actual table name.
+In the following example, even though an index exists on the last_name column, the query performs a primary key scan on the employees table.
+In the FROM clause, an alias e is specified for the employees table, so the hint refers to the alias instead of the actual table name.

-First, create the employees table and add the necessary data and index:
+First, create the employees table and insert some sample data and create an index:

 CREATE TABLE hr.employees (